 Only a handful of people know about it, and one can enjoy the drive of about 9-10 hrs from Delhi.
 Rajgarh lies ahead of Solan, and you can witness pure serenity around the place once you reach.

 These places lie on one of the well-known treks by the name Churdhar Trek.
-In winter month, these hidden villages become one of those not so popular places to find snowfall near Delhi in Himachal.
+In the winter months, these hidden villages become one of those not-so-popular places to find snowfall near Delhi in Himachal.

 You can read the entire travel tale in the DoW Community about a family trip to Rajgarh (Sirmour)